munificent/game-programming-patterns/book/service-locator.markdown

         This is one of the reasons this model is appealing over in enterprise
         web-land: you can deploy a single app that works on different server setups just by changing some configs.
-It's less useful in games.
-        Console hardware is pretty well-standardized, and even PC games target a certain baseline specification.
+Historically, this was less useful in games since console hardware is pretty well-standardized, but as more games target a heaping hodgepodge of mobile devices, this is becoming more relevant.

      *  *It's complex.* Unlike the previous solutions, this one is pretty heavyweight.
 You have to create some configuration system, possibly